The W&M football team was nicknamed "The Orange and White" after the team colors.

 The nickname "Indians" was first referenced in the 1916 edition of the Colonial Echo referring to the basketball team.
 The teams adopted the nickname and a logo of an Indian with a knife and tomahawk.

-The College earned the nickname "Fighting Virginians" from the "Northern Press" as a result of the team's effort in a 24-7 loss to the Syracuse Orangemen.
+The university earned the nickname "Fighting Virginians" from the "Northern Press" as a result of the team's effort in a 24-7 loss to the Syracuse Orangemen.

-The College’s colors were changed to green, gold and silver.
-The colors came from the College’s coat of arms.
-The change was officially made so that the College and athletic colors would be identical.
+William & Mary's colors were changed to green, gold and silver.
+The colors came from W&M’s coat of arms.
+The change was officially made so that the university and athletic colors would be identical.

 A 17-foot alligator named "Cal" served as W&M’s mascot.